What is Partial Hospitalization?

 Opportunity for Family Involvement

 Families are encouraged to get involved in the treatment program.
-Their participation can be vital to the patient’s progress.
-Weekly family attendance to a therapeutic group is available and encouraged.
-Through participation, family members can learn about Bipolar Disorder, how it affects the entire family and how they can help.
+Their participation can be vital to the patient's progress and family/friends are welcome to a weekly Bipolar Family Group where they receive information/education directly from staff and often find relief and camaraderie in exchanging feedback, encouragement and support with other patients and their families.
+Our world renowned Medical Director, Himasiri De Silva, MD, is an expert in Bipolar and facilitates this group every other week.
+Through attendance and participation, family members can learn about Bipolar Disorder, how it affects the entire family and how they can help.

 How are the Partial Hospitalization Program and Bipolar Track paid for?